Fitch Sprint Literature

 The Corvair Sprint!

-This catalog describes the Fitch Sprint line of accessories and services for 1966 Corvairs.
+This catalog describes the Fitch Sprint line of accessories and services for Corvairs available in 1966.

 Corvair Sprint